jonnor/projects/introspectable-computing/README.md

 2. Helping blur the lines between 'programmers' and 'non-programmers' (domain experts, interested users), by making the system more inviting and self-describing.
 3. Open up the possibility for self-governing systems and intelligent agents.
-Where the entity using the introspection information
+Where the entity using the introspection information is another program, instead of a human.

 # Areas of research